harshitg123/heroku_deployment/README.md

   }
 ```

+<h3 align="center"> OR </h3>

-3. You need to make a file `Procfile` in your root directory follow strict naming convention otherwise it won't work.
+2. You need to make a file `Procfile` in your root directory follow strict naming convention otherwise it won't work.
 Do not give any extention to `Procfile`.
-Want to know mor      about <a href="https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile">Procfile</a> follow this documentation.
+Want to know more    about <a href="https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile">Procfile</a> follow this documentation.
 Add the following command in          Procfile from your text editor.

 ```
-  web: npm start
+  web: npm app.js
 ```

+Note: In 2 point `app.js` is my server file you can change the name of `app.js` to whatever name you given to your server file.

 ## Deploying from GitHub
 <p> On your git bash run following command to push your project on github repo. </p>